abhijit-c/LatinTranslations/Pliny/letters/vesuvius_tacitus.md

   participle, meaning to begin.
 - *abruperam* from *abrumpo, abrumpere, abrupi, abruptus* is 1st singular pluperfect active indicatice, meaning to break.
+- *non solum...verum etiam* is a construction meaning 'not only...but also'
 - *pertulerim* from *perfero, perferre, pertuli, perlatus* is 1st singular perfect active subjunctive, meaning to carry through/endure to the end.
 This is subjunctive because it's indirect question.